To Reduce the Numbers of Law Enforcement Officers

 POSA and the Massachusetts Law Enforcement Firearms Instructors and Armorers Association have partnered to produce the Force-on-Force Simulation Instructor program.
 This course is approved by the Massachusetts Municipal Police Training Committee (the Massachusetts POST body.)
 MLEFIAA also sells DVDs of POSA programs for a nominal fee.

-POSA is a strategic partner with PoliceOne.com the leading source for current law enforcement information of all kinds.
+POSA is a strategic partner with PoliceOne.com the leading on-line source for current law enforcement information of all kinds.

 The National Association of Field Training Officers